delphix/toolchain-workshop-docs/pages/tcw/acti/tcw_acti_10.md

 toc: false
 ---

-We’ve again triggered an automated build of `Patients Pipeline`. again.
+We’ve triggered an automated build of `Patients Pipeline` again.
 This time the `Package Database Object Changes` should complete successfully.
 The complete process can take around 4-8 minutes.

 Here is the sequence of automation: